 For bait I used speck of worm - which I had for the keiryu fishing.
 I don't know if it would have taken 1/4 of a Nikko Sashi but it might have.
 It probably would have taken a tiny speck of salami from my lunch sandwich.

 For a micro rod I used just the tip section from the Aoi ZPRO.
-In retrospect, the top two or three sections would have been better.
+(In retrospect, the top two or three sections would have been better.
+To be honest about it, though, rather than taking apart a rod and risking dropping the grip screw cap or a rod section into the stream, a 3' Daiwa Hinata Tanago rod would be better yet!)
 Most of the micros, which appeared to be blacknose dace, were skittish and I couldn't get close enough with just the tip section.
 The sculpin hid under a rock when I approached, but came out when I placed a bit of worm right beside the rock.

 Most of my micro fishing catches are from sight fishing.
 I see the fish and try to get the fly or bait right in front of it.
 This catch was different.
 I was fishing for trout along an undercut rock ledge on which I was standing.
 I didn't see the fish or the take, or even the line where it entered the water.
 Watching the line where it was visible, I saw it hesitate so I raised the rod tip (which is generally all it takes when keiryu fishing).

 I had moved to a small tributary and switched from the Aoi ZPRO and traditional keiryu rig to a TenkaraBum Traveler 44 and an Ultralight Worm Fishing rig consisting of some Sunline Visible Free white nylon line, 7X tippet and a single size 6 shot.